October 30

 November 3

-Some Notes – It rained most of the night and today but not heavy.
-Apparently they are calling for heavier rain tomorrow but I want to move on.
+Some Notes – It rained most of the night and today, but not heavily.
+Apparently, they are calling for heavier rain tomorrow, but I want to move on.

 The entire day was spent in front of the computer.
-Me and Brandon wiped off another Road Show.
+Brandon and I wiped off another Road Show.

 November 4